Decoding the Projective Transverse Field Ising Model: Introduction

-In this paper, we answer these question specifically for the one-dimensional projective transverse field Ising model with a detailed study of several decoding algorithms.
+In this paper, we answer these questions specifically for the one-dimensional PTIM with a detailed study of several decoding algorithms.
 We analyze the decoders numerically making use of a mapping between trajectories with projective measurements and ``classical'' trajectories with unitary operations.
 We introduce quantities to evaluate the performance of decoders quantitatively.
-Our analysis includes a na\"ive decoder based on \emph{majority voting} (the maximum likelihood decoder for classical repetition codes), which is an instructive approach that, unfortunately, fails.
-We then discuss and evaluate a decoder based on \emph{minimum weight perfect matching}, an algorithm that is often used for the decoding of topological surface codes.
-The algorithm has been applied successfully to the decoding of the projective transverse field Ising model by Li and Fisher~\cite{Li_2021}; we verify their results qualitatively and find a finite error threshold below which the decoder reliably retrieves the encoded quantum information.
-We then extend these results and implement the \emph{maximum likelihood decoder} of this system, i.e., the provably optimal decoder.
-We show that its decoding threshold provides only a marginal improvement over the minimum weight perfect matching decoder.
-Furthermore, we show that the decoding threshold of the maximum likelihood decoder is distinct from the entanglement transition of the projective transverse field Ising model.
+Our analysis includes a na\"ive decoder based on \emph{majority voting} [the maximum likelihood decoder (MLD) for classical repetition codes], which is an instructive approach that, unfortunately, fails.
+We then discuss and evaluate a decoder based on \emph{minimum weight perfect matching} (MWPM), an algorithm that is often used for the decoding of topological surface codes.
+The algorithm has been applied successfully to the decoding of the PTIM by Li and Fisher~\cite{Li_2021}; we verify their results qualitatively and find a finite error threshold below which the decoder reliably retrieves the encoded quantum information.
+We then extend these results and implement the MLD of this system, i.e., the provably optimal decoder.
+We show that its decoding threshold provides only a marginal improvement over the MWPM decoder.
+Furthermore, we show that the decoding threshold of the MLD is distinct from the entanglement transition of the PTIM.
 We conclude that there is a finite range of parameters where the encoded amplitudes \emph{survive} the monitoring by the environment but cannot be \emph{retrieved} without having access to the full system dynamics.